tbenner/Hilbert-curves/README.md

 # Hilbert-curves
-Program for drawing Hilbert curves using WPF in C# This program draws a hilbert curve to the size and recursion depth you specify.
+Program for drawing Hilbert curves using WPF in C#.
+This program draws a hilbert curve to the size and recursion depth you specify.
 I used the article I found below to base the Hilbert algorithm on. https://www.fundza.com/algorithmic/space_filling/hilbert/basics/